Hurley Place Mixed Use Development

 Denver, CO

-Hurley Place is a multi-phase mixed use development in RiNo that will serve as destination along the South Platte River.
-Featuring expansive green space, retail, residential, office, hotel, and condominiums, the project embraces the river as the front door and will become a “place for all.”
-Pedestrian connections stretch from Delgany St to the Arkins Promenade and S Platte River providing critical connections and generating activity along the river.
+Hurley Place Mews is part of a multi-phase mixed use development in the RiNo Arts District that will serve as destination for north Denver and the Five Points neighborhood.
+Featuring residential, office, and a retail-oriented pedestrian corridor, the “37th Mews,” the project embraces the river as the front door and will become a “place for all.”
+Pedestrian connections stretch from Delgany St to Chestnut and through the Hurley Place Riverfront phase, providing critical connections and generating activity across the site and along the river.

 There is a significant elevation change between Delgany and Chestnut, so the mews contains levels that gently step down towards the river, creating a dynamic space.
-In phase 2, this will align with the open plaza and provide a connection to the Arkins Promenade and South Platte River.
+In the Riverfront Phase, this will align with the open plaza and provide a connection to the Arkins Promenade and South Platte River.

 related projects